There are two main factors that determine the quality of a wheelchair van conversion: the vehicle’s quality and the quality of the conversion.

 Used-New Condition Van Conversions

-- Most used-new wheelchair vehicle conversion chassis are current, or one year old, model years with mileage under 30,000 miles and cost $5,000 to $10,000 less than a new-new conversion.
+- Most used-new wheelchair vehicle conversion chassis are current, or one year old, model years with mileage under 30,000 miles.
+This lowers the cost by $5,000 to $10,000 compared to a new-new conversion.

-- Since mileage on these types of vehicles can range from ten to thirty thousand miles, this will be the primary factor that affects the price and reliability of the vehicle.
+- Since mileage on these types of vehicles can range from 10,000 to 30,000 miles, this will be the primary factor that affects the price and reliability of the vehicle.

 - If you don’t need a new vehicle, you may find it advantageous to save money on a used-new van with high miles.